wintechis/content-selection-component/README.md

 Clone CSS repo: `git clone git@github.com:CommunitySolidServer/CommunitySolidServer.git`

-Install from [NPM](https://www.npmjs.com/package/content-selection-module): `npm i content-selection-module`
+Add [content-selection-module from NPM](https://www.npmjs.com/package/content-selection-module): `npm i content-selection-module`

+Install CSS deps: `npm i`

 Start CSS with a base and a content-selection config:
-`node ./bin/server.js -c config/file-noacl.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data` or `npm start -- -c config/file-noacl.json ...`
+`node ./bin/server.js -c config/file.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data` or `npm start -- -c config/file.json ...`

 > __Bug?:__ Logs from the content-selection-module are not shown

 #### Known Issues

-* In general, the project can be built on Linux and Windows but components.js works better on Linux.
-  * Importing the config `css:config/ldp/authorization/allow-all.json` runs on both OS whereas `css:config/ldp/authorization/webacl.json` only starts on Linux.
+* Components.js can cause problems on Windows if the file path contains a whitespace
-  * On Windows, components.js aborts with an error `Invalid term IRI WebAclMetadataCollector`.
+  * Example error `Invalid term IRI WebAclMetadataCollector`

 * Flexible config that can be combined with any other CSS config
   * Possible if CSS upgrades the componentsjs version to v5.5 or v6.0 (next major release)